-- 1. To be able to perform computations with complex numbers.
-To know the characteristics of complex variable functions and the conditions of analyticity. - 2.
-To understand the residue theorem and its applications to the calculation of integrals and series. - 3.
-To be able to compute the Fourier or Laplace transform of a function and the inverse transforms. - 4.
-To be able to construct a Fourier series
+1. To be able to perform computations with complex numbers.
+To know the characteristics of complex variable functions and the conditions of analyticity.

+2. To understand the residue theorem and its applications to the calculation of integrals and series.

+3. To be able to construct a Fourier series.
+To be able to compute the Fourier or Laplace transform of a function and the inverse transforms.